 What's the exciting about ink?
 It's just colour, isn't it?

 Other than longevity, the advantage of a fountain pen is the ability to select the right ink for the job.
-There are three properties of Noodler's ink that have proven to be extremely useful:
+There are many properties of Noodler's ink that have proven to be extremely useful amongst which are:

 - Permanence.
 Once written nothing is going to erase your words other than destruction of the paper itself.
 The will not fade to illegibility nor acidically attack the paper.